Bsting/pii-data-detection/README.md

 - <b>Data Imbalance</b>: PII entities are relatively rare in large datasets.
 Imbalanced classes affect model training.

 ## Approach
-For this project, we use a dataset from a Kaggle competition ‘__[The Learning Agency Lab - PII Data Detection](https://www.kaggle.com/competitions/pii-detection-removal-from-educational-data)__’.
-The competition was open from 18<sup>th</sup> January 2024 to 24<sup>th</sup> April 2024 with the goal of training a model to achieve a high score on the leaderboard.
+For this project, i use a dataset from a Kaggle competition ‘[The Learning Agency Lab - PII Data Detection](https://www.kaggle.com/competitions/pii-detection-removal-from-educational-data)’.
+The competition was open from 18<sup>th</sup> January 2024 to 24<sup>th</sup> April 2024 with the goal to develop a model that detects personally identifiable information (PII) in student writing.
+I aim to train a model with the objective of achieving a high score on the competition leaderboard 🏆.

 ### __[The Learning Agency Lab - PII Data Detection](https://www.kaggle.com/competitions/pii-detection-removal-from-educational-data)__
 #### Overview